rashmitakudamala/ehr-trajectory-functional-decline/README.md

 3. Construct longitudinal trajectory features
 4. Train machine learning models to predict functional decline

 The repository provides the **data extraction logic and modeling pipeline** needed to reproduce the analysis in any OMOP-compatible EHR database.
+Because the extraction queries rely exclusively on standard OMOP CDM tables and concept identifiers, the pipeline is designed to be portable across OMOP-compatible EHR databases.

+---

+## Key Findings

+In a cohort of 196,608 participants from the All of Us Research Program, models using longitudinal biomarker trajectories significantly outperformed models using static laboratory summaries (AUROC 0.771 vs. 0.727; AUPRC 0.397 vs. 0.313; DeLong p < 0.001).
+A 1:1 age- and sex-matched sensitivity analysis confirmed an independent trajectory signal (AUROC 0.716 vs. demographics-only 0.636), indicating that temporal changes in routine biomarkers capture early physiologic signals of mobility decline beyond demographic risk.

 ---